Evening anchor Greg Angel first joined Spectrum News 13 in January 2018 as a reporter.

-Greg is a multi-award-winning journalist who has covered a multitude of stories, including the 2016 presidential election.
-Greg was in Orlando in the hours, days, and weeks following the 2016 Pulse nightclub shooting, sharing the stories of the people of Orlando and their resilience.
+He was in Orlando in the hours, days, and weeks following the 2016 Pulse nightclub shooting, sharing the stories of the people of Orlando and their resilience.
 Greg also covered the shooting, and resulting legislation, at Marjory Stoneman Douglas High School in Parkland, Florida.

-Greg loves to travel, and he loves going different places because of journalism.
-In the past, Greg has traveled to the Dominican Republic as part of a more than year-long investigation into the mysterious disappearance of Palm Beach tennis pro Darryl Fornatora.
-He also went to Haugesund, Norway, to see firsthand how fate helped the crew of a Norwegian supply ship to unexpectedly find the boat belonging to missing Jupiter, Florida teens Austin Stephanos and Perry Cohen.
+Greg’s past assignments have taken him to the Dominican Republic as part of the investigation into the mysterious disappearance of Palm Beach tennis pro Darryl Fornatora.
+He also traveled to Haugesund, Norway to see firsthand how fate helped the crew of a Norwegian supply ship unexpectedly find the boat belonging to missing Jupiter, Florida teens Austin Stephanos and Perry Cohen.

 Greg’s work has earned multiple honors from groups including Florida Association of Broadcast Journalists, Florida Associated Press Broadcasters, and Suncoast Emmys.

 Outside of the newsroom, Greg loves exploring all Central Florida has to offer especially the area attractions, parks, and airports.
 Yup, you read that right.
 When not hopping on a plane to travel somewhere, Greg’s favorite hobbies also photography, “plane spotting” (it’s exactly what it sounds like), and learning to fly.

 In his spare time, you’ll likely find Greg volunteering in the community, brunching out and about, or strolling through town with his dog, Tucker.